franzbu/EnhancedSpaces.spoon/README.md

 ### Automatic Resizing and Positioning - Keyboard

-The following lines show the default keyboard shortcuts for automatic resizing and positioning of windows.ö
+The following lines show the default keyboard shortcuts for automatic resizing and positioning of windows.

 As before, you do not need to add these lines to your 'init.lua' unless you want to apply changes.